determined-ai/determined/docs/model-dev-guide/apis-howto/api-core-ug.rst

    from the logs of the first trial as it progresses.

 Open the Determined WebUI by navigating to the master URL.
-One way to do this is to navigate to ``http://localhost:8080/``, accept the default determined username, leave the password empty, and click **Sign In**.
+One way to do this is to navigate to ``http://localhost:8080/``, accept the default Determined username, leave the password empty, and click **Sign In**.

 .. note::